History

 Rüdiger Wenk aka Phonoschrank has been involved in interdisciplinary creation in art for 20 years.
-Both as a video and noise artist he was able to gain rich experience in the international interdisciplinary environment.
+Both as a video and noise artist he:she was able to gain rich experience in the international interdisciplinary environment.

 The relationship of sound to other art forms in artistic practice was the main question that emerged from his studies.
 In other words: “Sound as a component of performative and visual art”.